Defining Materials for the Configurable Item

 The quantity value is multiplied by the multiplier.
 On the work order, you can view the result in the BOM Quantity column on the Items subtab.
 The BOM Quantity field indicates the component quantity used to build an item, assuming no loss.
 For more information, see Setting the Use Component Yield Preference.

-9. To have more flexibility in defining the quantity, you can enter a number or a resolve expression in the Multiplier field.
+9. For more flexibility in defining the quantity, enter a number or a resolve expression in the Quantity Multiplier field.

 If you leave this field blank, the assumed value is 1.